 #5 AirAsia — Fruit Delivery

 Probably much more than a crazy idea but one of the steps AirAsia takes on its way to a tech company.
 Just recently, they started an online platform to sell fresh fruits and vegetables.
-The so-called Ourfarm aims to tap the airline’s cargo, logistics, and payment capabilities to connect Malaysian farmers directly with hotels, restaurants, and supermarkets.
+Our farm aims to tap the airline’s cargo, logistics, and payment capabilities to connect Malaysian farmers directly with hotels, restaurants, and supermarkets.
 The site sells everything from potatoes and pak choi to pineapples and chicken.

-Another amazing idea born out of the need to drive passenger numbers.
-For a single fee of roughly $500 you could buy tickets for unlimited weekend flights till the end of the year.
-The incredible number (at least in times of Corona) of 150,000 people used that possibility over just two weekends.
+Another fantastic idea born out of the need to drive passenger numbers.
+For a single fee of roughly $500, you could buy tickets for unlimited weekend flights till the end of the year.
+The incredible number (at least in Corona) of 150,000 people used that possibility over just two weekends.
 On some flights, passengers accounted for more than 90%.